missa7481/missa7481.github.io/_pages/research.md

   og_image: "research/ecdf.png"
 ---

+My primary research thrust revolves around the effective utilization of human-generated data, with a specific emphasis on harnessing crowdsourced information.
+My objective is twofold: firstly, to advance our comprehension of community resilience and to facilitate informed decision-making and management strategies for natural disasters and unforeseen events.
+Secondly, to explore citizen awareness of climate change adaptations, with a vision of contributing to a sustainable future.
+At the core of my research lies a robust data-driven framework, encompassing cutting-edge techniques such as machine learning, deep learning, and epidemic modeling.
+My research interest extends across several pivotal domains: computational simulations for infrastructure reliability, AI-enabled risk assessment and monitoring, and transforming education with AI.

 My academic research falls into two main areas: understanding the influence of geography on actor behavior before, during, and after civil conflict, and developing new tools to improve the study of institutions (both formal and